saltict/availproject.github.io/docs/operate/validator/0020-validator-node-docker.md

 ## Run a Validator Node

-Run the following commands to launch Avail node:
+Run the following commands to launch your Avail node:
 ```bash
 cd /mnt/avail